perhallstroem/deliver_asap/README.md

 ## Usage

-When creating a user you could send an email in the background without keeping the user who just signed up waiting by
+When creating a user you could send an email, without keeping the user who just signed up waiting, by doing:
-doing:

 ```ruby
 AccountMailer.welcome(@user, ...).deliver_asap